UT-MPC/pxt-moveSMART/tutorial2.md

 ## Step 1

-In the previous tutorial, we made a timer.
-In this tutorial, we will learn how to let the @boardname@ detect how many steps you have walked and keep count.
+In this tutorial, we will make a physical activity sensor.
+The @boardname@'s accelerometer senses when the @boardname@ moves.
+When the @boardname@ is attached to you (in your hand, in your pocket, or in your sock), the accelerometer is also sensing when **you** move!
+When the @boardname@ is near your ankle or foot, the accelerometer is basically counting how many steps you take.

 ## Step 2